ccmenu/ccmenu2/README.md

 This is a complete rewrite of [CCMenu](https://github.com/erikdoe/ccmenu).

-There will be a number of pre-releases via Github before it replaces the old version in the AppStore.
+There will be a number of pre-releases via GitHub before it replaces the old version in the AppStore.

 Significant known issues are filed as bugs.